34 Favorite Fall Flowers and Plants for Your Garden

 Pansies are a favorite cool season annual for many reasons.
 These friendly flowers feature small, multi-colored blossoms and dark green foliage.
 For all the cheer they bring to your garden, it's good to know that they can handle cold temperatures.

-Plant pansies in your garden to transition between seasons.
-They can take temps as low 28 degrees Fahrenheit and bounce back.
-As much as they love cold, pansies can't take summer heat.
-In some areas of the country, look for 'Cool Wave' pansies that will survive temperate summers and give you another round of blooms in fall.
+Plant pansies in full to part sun in garden beds or containers.
+They should be planted in your garden to transition between seasons.
+Pansies can take temps as low 28 degrees Fahrenheit and bounce back.
+But as much as they love cold, they can't take summer heat.
+However, in some areas of the country, look for 'Cool Wave' pansies.
+These will survive temperate summers and give you another round of blooms in fall.

-Tip: Deadheading spent blooms promotes new blossoms.
+Tip: Deadheading pansies' spent blooms promotes new blossoms.

 Petunias

-Petunias are an all-time favorite that enliven your garden from spring through fall with blooms that are irresistible to butterflies and hummingbirds.
-Petunias are an exceptional spreader and make a splendid ground cover.
+Petunias are an all-time favorite.
+They will enliven your garden from spring through fall, with blooms that are irresistible to butterflies and hummingbirds.
+Petunias are an exceptional spreader and make a splendid groundcover.
+They're also great for hanging baskets and containers.
+For your fall garden, combine petunias with verbena, marigolds and zinnias, leaning into the purple and pink hues.

 Petunias are generally self-cleaning and don't need deadheading.
 But they can grow leggy through long, hot summers.
 For a fall container refresh, pinch spring-planted petunias back by up to a third.
 Give them plenty of water and a half-dose of fertilizer for encouragement.